DavidWaumsley/NoScriptShow/content/blog/2024/ep7.md

 I’m sure it’ll iterate a lot.
 So maybe, that’s, I think what needs to be done, is to, pretty fire it so that anybody jumping in isn’t put off with, oh, it’s all black and white.
 These guys dunno what they’re talking about.

 \[00:31:02\] **David Waumsley:** Yeah.
-I think we still have a connection with, you’re still doing a podcast for WordPress and I’m still very much connected and follow the news in that as well.
+I think we still have a connection with, you’re still doing a chat for WordPress and I’m still very much connected and follow the news in that as well.

 But there’s a kind of like within that as well, even within that community, there’s a lot of people who, with us with the page builders, we like not dealing with code.
 There’s a lot more people who go, oh, I do need to learn a lot of the code and that’s going on at the moment, and some projects I might just need to be able to not use my platform.